 - 1 cup part-skim mozzarella, divided

-- Preheat oven to 450 degrees F. Gently wash the portobellos and use a spoon to scrape out the inner gills of the cap (discard).
-Place mushrooms stem side up on a baking sheet and roast for 10 minutes.
+- Preheat oven to 450°F (230°C).
+Gently wash the portobellos and use a spoon to scrape out the inner gills of the cap (discard).
+Place the portobello cap stem side up on a baking sheet and roast for 10 minutes.

-- Meanwhile, heat a large, nonstick skillet over medium heat.
+- Meanwhile, heat a medium, nonstick skillet over medium heat.
 Add the sausage and cook for 4-5 minutes or until no longer pink, breaking up into crumbles using a wooden spoon.
-Remove cooked sausage to a plate and return skillet to heat.
+Remove the cooked sausage to a plate and return the skillet to heat.

 Weekly Menu: April 22nd – 26th